Skip to Content

 Read our full Garmin Forerunner 55 review

 If you’re new to running, there’s no point paying out for an entire suite of training features you’re not going to use.
 In this case, we’d recommend the Forerunner 55 as a great starting point.
-It comes with built-in (and accurate) GPS, optical heart rate monitoring, 20 hours’ GPS run time on a single charge and a general usage battery life that’ll get most runners through at least a week’s training.
+While it's a few years old now, it comes with built-in (and accurate) GPS, optical heart rate monitoring, 20 hours’ GPS run time on a single charge and a general usage battery life that’ll get most runners through at least a week’s training.

 There’s plenty of tools to cater for a wide range of running needs, with features geared towards the less experienced.
 This includes five running modes with track running and a virtual running mode for use with platforms like Zwift.
 There's also Garmin Coach adaptive training plans, daily suggested workouts based on your recovery, handy pace guidance for a selected course, cadence alerts to help with improvements in form and recovery advisor for advice on managing your rest between training efforts.

-Sure, the screen is a little more low-quality than watches further up the Forerunner food chain, and there’s no offline music, notifications or Garmin Pay.
-But for beginners, this is an affordable entry-level option.
+Sure, the screen is a little more low-quality than watches further up the Forerunner food chain, and there’s no offline music or notifications.
+But for beginners, this covers the basics at an affordable price.

 Key specs